SemBench: A Benchmark for Semantic Query Processing Engines: Benchmark Design Principles

 \subsection{Metrics}

-We evaluate SPQEs according to processing overheads and according to result quality.
-For the former, we consider run time, the number of LLM calls, the number of input and output tokens, and the monetary processing fees.
-Among those metrics, we consider processing fees as the most important one, since it derives from token consumption and, additionally, takes into account the size of the model used.
+{ We evaluate SQPEs according to processing cost, result quality, and scalability.
+Processing cost includes execution time, the monetary cost of invoking LLMs, and memory usage.
+In our experience, costs according to at least one of these three metrics are the primary factors preventing us from using SQPEs on larger datasets.
+Result quality must also be evaluated, since LLM outputs may contain errors.
+Jointly measuring processing cost and result quality is similar to evaluation practices in existing work on approximate query processing (AQP)~\cite{ma2021learned, 10.14778/3648160.3648181, 10.1145/3725335}.
+This similarity arises because semantic query processing can be viewed as a form of AQP, since LLM outputs are inherently uncertain.
+As we evaluate analytical data processing engines, we focus on scaling with respect to the size of the processed dataset (rather than the number of users or concurrent queries), similar to prior benchmarks for analytical workloads (e.g., TPC-H).}

 To assess result quality, we compare results generated by the SQPEs to the ground truth.
-We generate ground truth by exploiting the manual labels that come with our data sets (e.g., created for tasks such as classification).
-By executing queries on our data, assuming that LLM calls return data that is consistent with manual labels, we obtain ground truth for our query results.
+We generate ground truth by exploiting the manual labels that come with our data sets (e.g., created for tasks such as classification). {We generate ground truth query results by substituting LLM calls with manual labels, provided in the data sets that our scenarios are based upon.
+For instance, to generate ground truth for a query counting positive movie reviews, we execute an SQL query that replaces the semantic predicate in the SemBench query, using the LLM to filter out negative reviews, with a simple SQL predicate, returing true if the review is assigned to a positive label in the underlying Kaggle data set (containing movie reviews with manual sentiment labels).}

 The metric used to measure the result accuracy depends on the query type.
 For aggregation queries, calculating SQL aggregates such as counts or sums, we measure the relative distance between the ground truth aggregate value and the value returned by an SQPE.
 For retrieval queries, we calculate the F1 score, considering recall as the ratio of ground truth result values contained in the generated result, and precision as the ratio of rows in the generated result that appear in the ground truth result as well.
 For ranking queries, we use Spearman's rank correlation coefficient to measure the strength of correlation between the ranking produced by an SQPE and the ranking derived from ground-truth scores.
 For queries involving grouping operations—such as classification, simple mappings, or certain types of joins—we use the Adjusted Rand Index (ARI), a standard clustering similarity metric, to assess accuracy.